branoholy/update-lock-file-action/README.md

 ## Inputs

-- `token`: A token for committing the updated lock file and creating the pull request (default: `process.env.GITHUB_TOKEN`).
+- `token`: A token for committing the updated lock file and creating the pull request (required).
 - `branch`: A custom branch name (default: `'update-lock-file'`).
 - `commit-message`: A custom commit message (default: `'Update lock file'`).
 - `commit-token`: A token that will be used to commit the lock file instead of `token` (default: `token`).